kyratrades/kyratrades.github.io/docs/videos.md

 NOTES
 : Nicely filmed from the balcony.
 Occasional heads and the balcony railing in the wider shot.
 Not as many close ups as the other video capture of the show, but this one allows you to appreciate the staging a little more.
 A

+#### Gypsy - Fourth Broadway Revival - September 17, 2008 (Highlights)
+{: .no_toc .d-inline-block }

+SunsetBlvd79
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Patti LuPone (Rose), Boyd Gaines (Herbie), Leigh Ann Larkin (June), Tony Yazbeck (Tulsa), Marilyn Caskey (Electra), Alison Fraser (Tessie Tura), Lenora Nemetz (Miss Cratchitt / Mazeppa)

+NOTES
+: Great Highlights that run almost an hour in length.
+It is the first 49 minutes of Act One which goes through "You'll Never Get Away From Me" and all of "Rose's Turn" from Act Two.
+A

 #### Gypsy - West End Revival - 2015
 {: .no_toc .d-inline-block }